Kshitijv24/Learning-Unity-Game-Engine/README.md

 	- after all the calls of other functions happend than the Test3 Coroutine is gonna continue

 	- so in this way Coroutines are really helpfull to run more than one funcion simultaneously

+DATE: 06-01-2022

+56. Creating An 2D Candy Catch Game

+- All the Graphics Stuff

+- Importing all the graphics assets of the game after editing them in GIMP

+- Adding a Background Image to the Game and adjusting its Pixel Per Unit Property from Unity Inspector to fit it perfectly on the screen

+- Adding player sprite to the scene and also adjusting its Pixel Per Unit Property from Unity Inspector to fit it perfectly on the screen

+- Adding Candy sprite to the game and also adjusting its Pixel Per Unit Property from Unity Inspector to fit it perfectly on the screen

+- Separating Candy sprite form group to individual sprite by using Unity built-in feature called "Sprite Editor"

+- And setting its sprite mode to Multiple form single sprite

+- Making Sorting layers to see our player apart from our Game Background

+- Give Background a sorting layer called Background

+- Give Player a sorting layer called MiddleGround

+- Give Candies a sorting layer called ForeGround

+- Creating an Empty GameObject where our Candies are gonna spawn from random Positions

+- All the Physics Stuff

+- Adding Circle Collider to our player and resizing it to only on its Mouth

+- Adding Rigidbody2D and Circle Collider2D and Box Collider2D to our Candies according to the shape of Candies

+- Creating an Empty GameObject and Attaching a Box Collider2D to it

+- and stretching its size so it fits our Game Screen in Bottom

+- We need this because for those Candies that our player is unable to catch so they need to be destroyed

+- after they are out of the screen this is where our Box Collider2D comes in

+- that will gonna know if something hit that

+  - then we will gonna Destroy that Candy Game Object

+- Creating Prefabs

+- Making all the Sprites an Prefabs so we don't have to do all the Physics Stuff again and again